 Here are a few questions to sum up:

 Our target personas have been reworked and optimised so many times they’re like family.
-Some things are so valuable it would be nuts to put them out on the internet for our competitors to get hold of, but if you’re interested in finding out how one of the world’s leading HubSpot Diamond partners builds a persona, and you’d like to see the end result, talk to George and find out how we can do the same for you.
+Some things are so valuable it would be nuts to put them out on the internet for our competitors to get hold of, but if you’re interested in finding out how an Elite HubSpot Solution Partner builds a persona, get in touch and find out how we can do the same for you.

 * The secret to growth from inbound marketing is nothing more than iterative improvements.
 Tiny changes, one by one, over time will add up and compound into massive results.
 This means there has to be mistakes, things that go wrong, dead ends, and a dogged commitment to pushing through obstacles to learn how to overcome them.
 I’m not saying everything will work perfectly all the time; it won’t.
 You’re going to break a lot of eggs to make the perfect omelette.
 A well-done persona is the best starting point.